LlanddewiLovesYou/YayQuery.js-/README.md

 `$y`can also be used to make AJAX requests just as in JQuery, y'know, but with an extra "YAY!"

-Finally, you can also extend the $y prototype to add functionality and allow chaining of YayQuery! methods.
+Finally, you can also extend the `$y` prototype to add functionality and allow chaining of YayQuery! methods.

 # FAQ

-### What can I do with the nodes I've selected with $y?
+### What can I do with the nodes I've selected with `$y`?

 Great question!